Réda Johnson: International career

 On 11 February 2009, Johnson made his debut for Benin in a friendly against Algeria.

+Coaching career

+In late-2023, Johnson joined Cardiff City as a coach on placement, taking the club's under-15 side to victory in the regional floodlit cup final.

 Personal life

 On 5 January 2011, Johnson appeared in court charged with false imprisonment of a woman whilst at the house of an unnamed Blackburn Rovers player.
 Both Sheffield Wednesday and Plymouth Argyle, his club at the time of the incident, claimed to have no knowledge of the incident until the court appearance.

 The case was dropped due to lack of evidence at his return to court on 7 April 2011, with Johnson later talking of his innocence and relief that his name had been cleared.

 He went on to win the PFA Player in the Community award in 2014.